MRV Data Accelerators

 Inspired by products with complex duplication flows, we tested selecting events directly from the data tables.

-Previously, duplicated events replaced existing ones by default.
+Previously, copied events replaced existing events by default.
 We introduced the option to keep current events while appending new data.

-Previously, duplicated events replaced existing ones by default.
+Previously, copied events replaced existing events by default.
 We introduced the option to keep current events while appending new data.

-We iterated with Cargill and our customer support team to both adequately support Cargill's use cases, as well as those of other customers.
-In particular, we enhanced the overwrite modal to include a third option: to overwrite events that overlap by date.
+We iterated with Cargill and our customer support team to adequately support Cargill's use cases, as well as those of other customers.
+Notably, we offered an additional option for conflicting events: to overwrite events that overlap by date.

-We iterated with Cargill and our customer support team to both adequately support Cargill's use cases, as well as those of other customers.
-In particular, we enhanced the overwrite modal to include a third option: to overwrite events that overlap by date.
+We iterated with Cargill and our customer support team to adequately support Cargill's use cases, as well as those of other customers.
+Notably, we offered an additional option for conflicting events: to overwrite events that overlap by date.

 Solution